 Hint: In the status bar you can see the number of columns and rows in the input and output of selected transformation.

 Notice that a project can have several tabs, like a spreadsheet.
 Tables can be moved to different tabs to reduce clutter.
 Having many overlapping tables in one tab makes it harder to understand calculation logic.
 The order of tabs doesn't influence the order in which transformations are executed.

 EasyMorph doesn't store data in project files.
 Data is loaded and transformations are calculated when a project is run.
 A project file is just a definition of transformations in XML format.

-Please download and explore this example in EasyMorph: Inc5000.zip.
+You can download and explore this example in EasyMorph: Inc5000.zip.

-Note that the example comes with an illustrated description (PDF).
+The example comes with an illustrated description (PDF).